PeridexisErrant/DF-Walkthrough/chapters/chap09-magma.rst

 So now what?
 Clearly we need to remove the stone.
 To do that we need to channel from above, which is relatively safe.
 Lets do that now:

-* Viewing your tunnel complex hit “d”, and then “h”.
+* Viewing your tunnel complex hit :kbd:`d`, and then :kbd:`h`.
 * Place your X over the first spot to be removed, like this:

 .. image:: images/dftutorial9922.png
    :align: center

 * Now go up a level and you will see your X near the edge of the magma.
-* Hit “enter” and move the cursor across three places, hit “enter again”, the end result will look like this:
+* Hit :kbd:`Enter` and move the cursor across three places, hit :kbd:`Enter` again, the end result will look like this:

 .. image:: images/dftutorial9923.png
    :align: center

-* Wait, the channel will be dug and magma will flow into your channels, through your fortification grill (which you can’t see unless you “k” and place it over the spot, by the way).
+* Wait, the channel will be dug and magma will flow into your channels, through your fortification grill (which you can’t see unless you :kbd:`k` and place it over the spot, by the way).
 Awesome!

 .. image:: images/dftutorial9924.png